clementsan/medication_extraction/README.md

 ---
 ## Usage

 **WARNING:** "MISTRAL_API_KEY" needs to be set in your environment, in order to run Mistal OCR and LLM models.

+This application requires a PDF file as input, and generates 2 output files: a Markdown file and a JSON file.

 Example command line via python file:
 > python src/medication_extraction/main.py --input_pdf <pdf_file> --output-dir <output_dir>